CaoXuanHao0/CaoXuanHao0.github.io/index.md

 ---

 Hello, welcome to my personal webpage!
-I'm **Xuanhao Cao (曹轩豪)**, a master's student of Machine Learning at the University of Tuebingen.
+I'm **Xuanhao Cao (曹轩豪)**, a master's student of Machine Learning at the University of Tübingen.
-My research interest lies in **Autonomous Driving**, **AIGC**, and **Explainable AI**.
-And I'm also very enthusiastic about the latest advance in ML!
+My research interest includes **Generative AI**, **Multimodal Learning**, and **Explainable AI**.
+And I'm also very enthusiastic about the latest advancements in ML!
-Currently I'm looking for an internship from August to November 2023.
-If you have any vacancies, feel free to contact me :)
+I am currently seeking an internship from August to November 2023, as well as a PhD program starting in March 2024.
+If you know any available opportunities, feel free to reach out to me :)

 <br/>
 <hr/>